Synock/UE5PluginIntegration/README.md

 See *APluginIntegrationCharacter* for an example.
 Note that this component possess a *PurseDispatcher_Server* delegate that is used in the example to trigger a server side weight update whenever the coin amount is modified.

+Here these two elements only needs to be replicated to the owner, as only the owning client can know of the inventory and purse content.

 ## Controller

 IInventoryPlayerInterface is the core of this plugin and contains most of the logic to handle the inventory system.

-To help with keeping everything concise, the function
+To help with keeping everything concise, the following function is defined:

- 	ACharacterBase* GetMainPlayerCharacter() const
+ 	APluginIntegrationCharacter* GetMainPlayerCharacter() const
 	{
-		return Cast<ACharacterBase>(GetCharacter());
+		return Cast<APluginIntegrationCharacter>(GetCharacter());
 	}

-Is defined to allows for a quick access to the CharacterBase previously defined.
-This Character must have the Inventory, Coin and Equipment components.
+It is defined to allows for a quick access to the APluginIntegrationCharacter previously introduced.
+This Character ***must have*** the Inventory, Coin and Equipment components.

 You will need to redefine a lot of pure virtual functions in order for the inventory to work: